Asheville, North Carolina

-Asheville (/ˈæʃ.vɪl/ ASH-vill) is a city in, and the county seat of, Buncombe County, North Carolina.
-Located at the confluence of the French Broad and Swannanoa rivers, it is the largest city in Western North Carolina, and the state's 11th-most populous city.
-According to the 2020 census, the city's population was 94,589, up from 83,393 in the 2010 census.
-It is the principal city in the four-county Asheville metropolitan area, which had a population of 424,858 in 2010, and of 469,015 in 2020.
+Asheville (/ˈæʃ.vɪl/ ASH-vill) is a city in Buncombe County, North Carolina, United States.
+Located at the confluence of the French Broad and Swannanoa rivers, it is the county seat of Buncombe County.
+It is the most populous city in Western North Carolina and the state's 11th-most populous city with a population of 94,589 at the 2020 census.
+The four-county Asheville metropolitan area has an estimated 422,000 residents.